3x071c/lsg-remix/README.md

 (You will need docker though)

--   (Linux) `pacman -S docker docker-compose`
+-   (GNU+Linux, BSD) `pacman -S docker docker-compose`
 -   (macOS) `brew install podman docker-compose; podman machine init; podman machine start; alias docker='podman'`
 -   (Windows) ???

-> Note: On macOS and Windows, `docker` (a "containerization" solution) does not run natively, but through some kind of VM that provides a Linux environment for docker.
+> Note: On macOS and Windows, `docker` (a "containerization" solution) does not run natively, but through some sort of VM that provides a GNU+Linux, BSD environment for docker.
 A common recommendation here is [Docker Desktop](https://www.docker.com/products/docker-desktop/) by the Docker team (a fine option), though note that it has a very user-restricting license which we can't endorse.
 [Podman](https://podman.io) is a better alternative if you're ok with [reading a little](https://podman.io/getting-started/installation).
 You can treat the `podman` command as a drop-in `docker` replacement, and even `alias` it (on UNIX-like systems, that is)

 Make sure to install both docker (or a docker equivalent) AND `docker-compose` to proceed: